-Jane Secker (LSE) and Chris Morrison (University of Kent) carried out research into levels of copyright literacy amongst professionals in UK information, cultural and heritage institutions.
+Jane Secker (City, University of London) and Chris Morrison (University of Kent) carried out research into levels of copyright literacy amongst professionals in UK information, cultural and heritage institutions.
 This research is part of an international project originating in the National Library of Bulgaria, led by Dr Tania Todorova and analyses have already taken place in Bulgaria, Croatia and Turkey (July – October 2013) and in France (January-March 2014).
 Further research is currently taking place in Finland, Hungary, Italy, Lithuania, Mexico, Norway, Portugal, Romania and USA.

 We invited all librarians, information professionals or those working in educational, cultural and scientific institutions within the UK to complete the survey which closed on 31 December 2014.
 Data analysis is underway and we hope to be able to share the findings with the community in summer 2015.
 Conference presentations have taken place at the following events: